Lindamood Bell Vs. Orton Gillingham: Which Reading Program Suits Best For Your Kid?

 This approach finds its best utility in building active reading skills.
 It is not fair to expect a child to stay glued to reading books.
 Children put their efforts more wholeheartedly when the learning environment is a bit collaborative.
 Reading beginners need to practice more and need activity-based practice support.
 Lindamood Bell’s approach is used for designing summer reading programs, activities in classrooms, and homeschooling programs for reading strugglers.

-L-B approach minimizes struggles of reading.
-Educators have designed certain programs that enabled extracting better participation and maximizing dose-response impact.
+The l-B approach minimizes struggles of reading.
+Educators have designed certain programs that enable extracting better participation and maximizing dose-response impact.
 Some of the reading programs worth trying are:

-• Seeing Stars: It is a reading intervention program that utilizes symbol imagery for boosting children’s basic skills.
-Sight words, orthography, spelling abilities, and ultimately, overall fluency are some of the skills that this program focusses upon.
+- Seeing Stars: It is a reading intervention program that utilizes symbol imagery to boost children’s basic skills.
+Sight words, orthography, spelling abilities, and ultimately, overall fluency are some of the skills that this program focuses on.

-• Visualizing and Verbalizing: Poor concept imagery is visible in the form of dismal retention abilities.
-This weakness is addressed head-on with visualizing and verbalizing program; the outputs achieved are better levels of memory, critical thinking, reading and listening comprehension, and fluency in oral and written language expression.
+- Visualizing and Verbalizing: Poor concept imagery is visible in the form of dismal retention abilities.
+This weakness is addressed head-on with the visualizing and verbalizing program; the outputs achieved are better levels of memory, critical thinking, reading and listening comprehension, and fluency in oral and written language expression.

-• LiPS: It is a phoneme sequencing program for preschoolers.
-Bringing awareness of the part of mouth used for sounding out words can help memorizing the pronunciation and phonetics; it is based on this thought process.
-Fluency in speech, reading and spelling are plausible outcomes of this reading program.
+- LiPS: It is a phoneme sequencing program for preschoolers.
+Bringing awareness of the part of the mouth used for sounding out words can help in memorizing the pronunciation and phonetics; it is based on this thought process.
+Fluency in speech, reading, and spelling are plausible outcomes of this reading program.

 Designed primarily for preschoolers and language beginners, this approach can provide a strong primer for robust language build-up.